Clinical Problem๐ŸŽฏ

 PI-CAI primarily consists of two sub-studies:

 • AI Study (or Grand Challenge): An annotated multi-center, multi-vendor dataset of 1500 bpMRI exams (including their basic clinical and acquisition variables) is made publicly available for all participating teams and the research community at large.
 Teams can use this dataset to develop AI models, and submit their trained algorithms (in Docker containers) for evaluation.
-At the end of this open development phase, all algorithms are ranked, based on their performance on a hidden testing cohort of 1000 unseen scans.
+At the end of this open development phase, all algorithm are ranked, based on their performance on a hidden testing cohort of 1000 unseen scans.
 In the closed testing phase, organizers retrain the top-ranking 5 AI algorithms using a larger dataset of 9107 bpMRI scans (including additional training scans from a private dataset).
 Finally, their performance is re-evaluated on the hidden testing cohort (with rigorous statistical analyses).

 • Reader Study: 50+ international prostate radiologists perform a reader study using a subset of 400 scans from the hidden testing cohort.
 For each case, radiologists complete their assessments in two rounds.
 At first, using basic clinical and acquisition variables + bpMRI sequences only, enabling head-to-head comparisons against AI trained on the same.
 And then, using basic clinical and acquisition variables + full mpMRI sequences, enabling comparisons between AI and current clinical practice (PI-RADS v2.1).
 Overall, the goal of this study is to estimate the performance of the average radiologist at detection and diagnosis of csPCa in MRI.